Merck/CEEDesigns.jl/docs/src/tutorials/StaticDesignsFiltration.md

 - _actions_ are subsets of experiments which have not been conducted yet; the size of these subsets is restricted by the maximum number of parallel experiments;
 - _reward_ is a combined monetary cost and execution time, discounted by the filtration rate of previously conducted experiments.

-Provided we know the information values $v_S$, filtration rates $r_S$, and experimental costs $c_S$ for each subset $S \subseteq E$, we find a collection of Pareto-efficient experimental designs that balance both the implied value of information and the experimental cost.
+Provided we know the information values $v_S$, filtration rates $r_S$, and experimental costs $c_S$ for each set of experiments $S$, we find a collection of Pareto-efficient experimental designs that balance both the implied value of information and the experimental cost.

 ## Heart Disease Dataset